Editor's Note: This blog was previously published, we're re-sharing it today as classrooms begin to celebrate the Halloween.

-Halloween is only 18 days away!
+Halloween is getting closer and closer!
 Children love this spooky holiday for its Jack-O’-Lantern carving and candy-filled surprises.
 However, arguably the most exciting aspect of Halloween is dressing up in costumes.
 Are your students already buzzing about which costume they’ll be wearing on Halloween?

 Holidays provide ample opportunity to tie seasonal events into literacy lessons.
 For emergent readers, however, incorporating seasonal books can pose a challenge—“Jack-O’-Lantern,” “werewolf,” and even “Halloween” will stump early readers.
 Pretending from the My World Series solves this problem by discussing the fun of dressing up in language that all your students can access!

 Although leveled at Guided Reading Level E, Pretending maintains an identical sentence structure throughout most of the book: “We can ____.”
-The repetitive structure will help your emergent reader gain confidence with each page.
+The repetitive structure will help your emergent reader gain confidence with each page .
 In a shared reading setting, encourage your students to help you read “We can” on each page.
-Real-world photographs also accompany each sentence in the book, allowing students to use pictorial clues to understand the text (CCSS.ELA-LITERACY.RI.K.7).
+Real-world photographs also accompany each sentence in the book, allowing students to use pictorial clues to understand the text.

 The sentence structure only breaks on the last page where the text asks two questions.
 With the confidence that your students have built in the first eleven pages, they will be ready and willing to tackle this new sentence structure.